YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 .. parsed-literal::
    -R[ECORD]

-* Use -RECORD (with the hypen) to timpestamp a refererence point and use RECORD as a keyword (as in -SINCE=RECORD) to specific the starting point for a MUPIP BACKUP operation.
+* Use -RECORD (with the hyphen) to timestamp a reference point and use RECORD as a keyword (as in -SINCE=RECORD) to specify the starting point for a MUPIP BACKUP operation.

 * -RECORD replaces the previously RECORDed transaction identifier for the database file.